karaoke-dev/karaoke/README.md

 ## Status

-Some feature is still developing, but exist feature should work fine.
+Some feature is still heavy developing, but exist feature should work fine.

+If got any problem, you can just ask me in gmail(andy840119@gmail.com) or [discord channel](https://discord.gg/ga2xZXk)(will reply faster) instead of costing too much time in solving problem.

-Feel free to report bugs if found.
+And feel free to report bugs if found.

 ## How to run this project

-The fastest way is download [release](https://github.com/karaoke-dev/karaoke/releases) dll file and throw it into lazer like [other custom rulesets](https://github.com/LumpBloom7/sentakki/wiki/Ruleset-installation-guide).
+See [this tutorial](https://karaoke-dev.github.io/how-to-install/README.html) to get ruleset from exist build.

-Or you can compile it by yourself.
+Or you can compile it by yourself, `release build` then copy `osu.Game.Rulesets.Karaoke.Packed.dll` into [ruleset folder]（https://github.com/LumpBloom7/sentakki/wiki/Ruleset-installation-guide）.

 If wants to try on other platform like android or ios, you might use [launcher](https://github.com/karaoke-dev/launcher).
 Notice : The launcher is still under development, so it might not work.